 What Is Work.Com?
 Salesforce Workplace Operations Solutions

+Work.com comprises Salesforce applications, resources, and content for organizations to create more resilient workplaces and a workforce that feels supported.
 The initial Work.com “Covid-19 response products” announcement landed at the end of May 2020, only a few months into the pandemic.
-This was followed in October, of the same year, with more applications for employee engagement (i.e. Employee Workspace, Helpdesk) and a safer return to in-store shopping (i.e. Queue Management, Broadcast Messaging).
+This was followed in October of the same year, with more applications for employee engagement (i.e. Employee Workspace, Helpdesk) and a safer return to in-store shopping (i.e. Queue Management, Broadcast Messaging).
 The key takeaway so far?

 Work.com was brought together with tremendous speed and agility by the Salesforce product development teams.
 Considering that Work.com was never in the development pipeline until the Covid-19 disruption took hold, the output is impressive to say the least.

-What is Salesforce Work.com?
+What Is Salesforce Work.com?

 Salesforce, in true “trailblazing” fashion, were quick to jump in to solve the resulting challenges of the Covid-19.
 The need for Work.com doesn’t stop there.
 With employees opting for a hybrid way of working, the threat of future pandemics, and changing macroeconomics, the value in efficient workplace operations and connecting with employees, is still true.